 Beyond the Northwestern research, other studies have indicated that music education lays the foundation for individual excellence in group settings, creative problem solving and flexibility in work situations, as well learning how to give and receive constructive criticism to excel.

-Nearly 70% of all students in grades pre-K-12 participate in the Newtown Public Schools music program.
+Over 70% of all students in grades pre-K-12 participate in the Newtown Public School’s music program.
 Curricular offerings follow the national and state standards for music education and include General Music, Chorus, Band, Orchestra, Percussion Ensemble, Jazz Improvisation, Music Technology, Harmony and Composition, and AP Music Theory.
-Many of those students also participate in extracurricular ensembles including Jazz Band, Marching Band, Honors Band, Bucket Band, annual musical productions, Chamber Orchestra, Honors Orchestra, Singers, Concert Choir, male and female a cappella groups, New Music Ensemble, Color Guard, Winter Guard, and Winter Drumline.
-50 students were selected to participate in this year’s regional and state music festivals.
-Newtown’s program is recognized for its excellence through the CT High School Theater Awards, MAC and USBands Marching Band competitions (2016 MAC State Champions), WGI Color Guard Awards and various Jazz competitions.
+Many of those students also participate in extracurricular ensembles including Jazz Band, Marching Band, Honors Band, Bucket Band, annual musical productions, Chamber Orchestra, Singers, Concert Choir, male and female a capella groups, New Music Ensemble, Color Guard, Winter Guard, and Winter Percussion.
+Several students representing Reed Intermediate, Newtown Middle School and Newtown High School were selected to participate in this year’s regional, state and national music festivals.
+Newtown’s program is recognized for its excellence through the CT High School Theater Awards, USBands (2017 state and national champions), and various Jazz competitions.
 Many students take private lessons with professional musicians through the Visiting Artist Program.
-Younger students are benefiting from HEMMA (High School/Elementary School Music Mentoring Association) in which high school students tutor young children in beginning instrumental lessons and music theory skills.
+Younger students are befitting from HEMMA (High School/Elementary School Music Mentoring Association) in which high school students tutor younger children in beginning instrumental lessons and music theory skills.
 Music students frequently perform for school and community events and have traveled the world representing Newtown and making music.
-Our music teachers have been recognized in various capacities, including Newtown’s Teacher of the Year, serving as guest conductors in area music festivals, writing curriculum for the College Board and presenting at conferences.
-Over the years, many Newtown graduates have gone on to be composers, performers, music teachers, conductors, and music therapists.
+Our music teachers have been recognized in various capacities, including Newtown Teacher of the Year, serving as guest conductors in area music festivals, and writing curriculum for the College Board.
+Over the years, many Newtown graduates have gone on to be composers, music teachers, performers, conductors, and music therapists.

-Michelle Hiscavich, Newtown’s Director of Visual and Performing Arts, is “proud to have the hard work and efforts of the music teachers recognized and appreciates that the community recognizes the value of an education in the arts.
-Arts programs enable children to become well rounded individuals.
-In addition to developing the creative side of the brain, children are strengthening their problem-solving and critical thinking skills.
-The music teachers are dedicated to the providing the best program possible for the children of Newtown and are creative and innovative in their approach.
-We are working to educate the audiences of tomorrow as well as the next generation of musicians.”
+Michelle Hiscavich, Newtown’s Director of Visual and Performing Arts is “proud to have the hard work and efforts of the music teachers recognized and appreciates that the Newtown community acknowledges the value of the arts in every child’s education.
+The study of music enables our students to become well-rounded individuals.
+In addition to developing the creative side of the brain, children are strengthening many skill sets – decoding and reading skills, spatial and mathematical reasoning, fine motor skills, as well as critical-thinking and problem-solving skills.
+Newtown’s music students are developing discipline, perseverance, self-confidence, teamwork and communication skills (all highly sought after in today’s workforce).
+We are working to educate the next generation of musicians, audiences and global citizens.”

 About The NAMM Foundation

 The NAMM Foundation is a nonprofit supported in part by the National Association of Music Merchants and its approximately 10,300 members around the world.
-Its mission is to advance active participation in music making across the lifespan by supporting scientific research, philanthropic giving, and public service programs.
-For more information about The NAMM Foundation, please visit www.nammfoundation.org.
+The foundation advances active participation in music making across the lifespan by supporting scientific research, philanthropic giving, and public service programs.
+For more information about the NAMM Foundation, please visit www.nammfoundation.org.